 This may seem a bit wacko, and almost comical, but people who mirror each other build immediate connections.
 Just observe any two people on the street, or any two people sitting at a cafe.
 Rest assured you will find that the happiest looking ones are those that mimic what the other is doing, and also, the way the other is talking.
 It’s a way of showing that “I get you” to the other person.

 We can’t all be naturals at mirroring each other, which is why more often than not, it’s necessary to deliberately go out of our way to create connections with other people.
 As a highly reserved introvert, I’m not a natural at all, and quite frequently wish I was anywhere but talking to the people I come in contact with.
-But one of the many things I’ve learnt is that mirroring other people is essential to creating interpersonal serenity, and good will.
+But one of the many things I’ve learned is that mirroring other people is essential to creating interpersonal serenity, and goodwill.
 And these are two essential ingredients to living a peaceful and psychologically sound life.

 How To Get Started